zhan-xu/MoRig/README.md

 This is the code repository implementing the paper "Morig: Motion-aware rigging of character meshes from point clouds".

+**[2023.02.17]** About the ModelsResources dataset: Due to copyright concerns, we currently disable access to the ModelsResources dataset.
+If you are from a research lab and interested in the dataset, please send a request email to me at zhanxu@cs.umass.edu.

 ## Setup
 The project is developed on Ubuntu 20.04 with cuda11.3.